 - "Looked after children" A looked after child is a child who is in the care of a LA or provided with accommodation by that authority (as defined in Section 22 of the Children Act 1989), or was previously looked after but ceased to be so because they were adopted (or subject to a child arrangements, or special guardianship order). - Siblings students with elder sisters/brothers including half sisters/brothers and unrelated children living together as part of one household already attending Tarporley HS&SC (in Years 7 - 13) and expected to continue here the following school year. - 3.
 Children resident within the designated catchment zone of the school.
-Children will be classed within this category if they and their parents/carers are resident within the area served by the school on the closing date for applications.4.
-Students not resident within the catchment zone but attending a school designated as a partner/feeder schoo.
+Children will be classed within this category if they and their parents/carers are resident within the area served by the school on the

+4. Students not resident within the catchment zone but attending a school designated as a partner/feeder school.
 Designated Partner Schools:

 Bunbury Aldersey CE Aided Primary School

 Calveley Primary School

 The Delamere C of E Academy

 Duddon St Peter's Primary School

 Eaton Primary School

 Huxley CE Primary School

 Kelsall Primary School

 Oak View Primary Academy

+St. Oswald's Worleston C of E Primary School

+St Paul's CofE Primary School, Utkinton and Cotebrook

 Tarporley CE Primary School

 Tarvin Primary School

-Utkinton St Pauls C of E Primary School

 Whitegate CE Primary School.